Friday79/Battleship_Game/README.md

 - **User-Friendly Interface**: The game runs in the terminal with simple prompts.
 - **Hit/Miss Tracking**: Players get immediate feedback on their guesses.
 - **Win Condition**: The game keeps track of hits and ends when all ships are sunk.

+  ## Bug
+  No bug

+  ## Testing
+- Tested in pep8 and no error
+- Also tested by inputing invalid input

+## Deployment